Project-based learning methodology

 That intervention can take several forms.
 For instance, they could start a discussion thread or drop hints by sharing study resources.
 In the previous example, the teacher could share a deck of Flashcards about meiosis so that students could identify any areas they may need to address or improve upon.

-Project-Based Learning Implementation
+Project-Based Learning Methodology Implementation

 Interested in joining them?
 According to Suzzie Boss, an international consultant on PBL and GoConqr user: “I encourage PBL newcomers to start small with a short-term project.
 They might redesign a unit they already teach into PBL, or adapt an existing project.”